proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 The request body is a JSON object with the following attributes:

-- `id` (string): a unique identifier for the Station entity.
-The format of the id should be "station_xx" (xx being a number from 1, no leading zero's are allowed)
 - `description` (object): a description of the station, with the following attributes:
     - `metadata` (object): any additional metadata associated with the description (optional)
     - `value` (string): the description text